J-Mildenberger/sendkey_cyclic/README.md

 > *.... cannot be loaded because running scripts is disabled on this system.*

-You will have to give PowerShell the permission to execute scripts.
+You have to give PowerShell permission to execute scripts.
-This will is only accepted with admin rights.
+In order of doing so, open Windows PowerShell with admin rights.
-In order of doing so, open Windows PowerShell as admin (e.g. by searching "Windows Powershell" in the search bar --> right click on App symbol --> execute as admin).
+E.g. by searching "Windows Powershell" in the search bar --> right click on App symbol --> execute as admin.

 Then execute the following command inside of the shell window

 > *Set-ExecutionPolicy Unrestricted*

+Press [Enter] to confirm the command
 Write [Y] for *Yes*
-Press [Enter]
+Press [Enter] to confirm